mohammad-a-hossain/mernblog-practice/README.md

 - use session run code (yarn add express-session)
 - go to app.js import session
 - set session as middleware and use in login.js
+- set mongodb connect to atlas and locals with connect url
+- install connect-mongodb-session for session storage (npm/yarn i/add connect-mongodb-session) and set store in server.app

+11. user session authorization
+- to cheek if user is loggedin or not
+- in middleweare make file authMiddleware.js

+12. creating dashboard page